 Guest Membership allows your covered child to join another Blue Cross Blue Shield Plan and receive the full range of benefits offered by that Plan, excluding any "riders" you may have, i.e. prescription drugs, chiropractic care, or dental care.
-Review the provider directory at www.caremark.com to find pharmacy locations.
-Visit uchealth.org/services/pharmacy for assistance with the University of Colorado Hospital Mail Order Prescription service.
+Review the provider directory at www.anthem.com/cuhealthplan to find pharmacy locations and how to enroll in the University of Colorado Hospital Mail Order Prescription service.
 Prescription drug coverage will be provided exactly as it works for any CU Health Plan-Exclusive member.